psam21/cb/docs/tech-debt-signin-soa-violation.md

 ## Notes

+- **ProfileBusinessService is the right choice** - it already handles all user/profile operations
+- Sign-up flow will also use ProfileBusinessService for profile creation/publishing
-- This refactoring should be done AFTER the sign-up flow is implemented, so we can reuse the AuthBusinessService
+- This refactoring can be done independently (doesn't depend on sign-up implementation)
-- Consider creating a unified `/docs/authentication.md` document covering both sign-in and sign-up flows
 - The refactored sign-in will be much simpler than sign-up (just authentication, no key generation/backup)
+- Consider creating a unified `/docs/authentication.md` document covering both sign-in and sign-up flows after both are implemented